Book Review: Twelve Rules For Life

 I think – and I’m really uncertain here – that he doesn’t think of meaning this way.
 He thinks of meaning as some function mapping goals (which you already have) to motivation (which you need).
 Part of you already wants to be successful and happy and virtuous, but you’re not currently doing any of those things.
 If you understand your role in the great cosmic drama, which is as a hero-figure transforming chaos into order, then you’ll do the things you know are right, be at one with yourself, and be happier, more productive, and less susceptible to totalitarianism.

 If that’s what you’re going for, then that’s what you’re going for.
+But a lot of the great Western intellectuals Peterson idolizes spent their lives grappling with the fact that you can’t do exactly the thing Peterson is trying to do.
+Peterson has no answer to them except to turn the inspiringness up to 11.
+A commenter writes:

+I think Nietzsche was right – you can’t just take God out of the narrative and pretend the whole moral metastructure still holds.
+It doesn’t.
+JP himself somehow manages to say Nietzsche was right, lament the collapse, then proceed to try to salvage the situation with a metaphorical fluff God.

-But it’s important to remember that C.S.
-Lewis would say – in some kind of impeccably polite Christian English gentleman way – fuck that shit.
+So despite the similarities between Peterson and C.S.
+Lewis, if the great man himself were to read Twelve Rules, I think he would say – in some kind of impeccably polite Christian English gentleman way – fuck that shit.

 IV.